Configure match rulesets

 Goals

-This article aims to provide you with an overview of match rulesets and an understanding of:
+This page aims to provide you with an overview of match rulesets and an understanding of:

-• Enabling flexing of the defined behavior to prevent players from waiting in a queue too long.
+- Enabling flexing of the defined behavior to prevent players from waiting in a long queue.

 Prerequisites